Low stages of the Taylor tower for r-immersions: Manifold calculus of functors and the Taylor tower for embeddings

 There are two natural questions one can ask about the Taylor tower: \begin{enumerate} \item Does the Taylor tower for $F$ converge? \item Does it converge to $F$? \end{enumerate}

 The convergence of the tower means that the connectivity of the maps $T_kF\to T_{k-1}F$ grows to infinity with $k$.
 This can be established by looking at the spaces

 and showing that their connectivity grows with $k$.
-Functor $L_kF(-)$ is called the \emph{$k^{th}$ layer} of the Taylor tower of $F$ and is \emph{homogeneous} in the sense that all its derivatives of degree $<k$ are trivial.
+Here we need to be working with a based Taylor tower, which can be accomplished by choosing a basepoint in $F(M)$ which in turn bases $T_k(U)$ for all $k$ and $U$.
+The functor $L_kF(-)$ is called the \emph{$k^{th}$ layer} of the Taylor tower of $F$ and is \emph{homogeneous} in the sense that all its derivatives of degree $<k$ are trivial.
 One of the main results in manifold calculus of functors is the statement that classifies all homogeneous functors in terms of certain spaces of sections \cite[Theorem 8.5]{W:EI1}.
-We will not need this result here, but will use the following consequence.
+We will not need this result here, but will use the following consequence (see \cite[Proposition 5.1.1]{M:MfldCalc} for more details).

 \begin{prop} Let $M$ be of dimension $m$ and suppose $F\colon \calO(M)\to\Top$ is a contravariant finitary isotopy functor.
 If the derivative $F^{(k)}(\emptyset)$ (see \refD{Derivative}) is $c_k$-connected, then $L_kF(M)$ is $(c_k-km)$-connected and, consequently, the map $T_k(M)\to T_{k-1}(M)$ is $(c_k-km+1)$-connected. \end{prop}